kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 - Add more flexibility to the Serverless API - enable volume mounted secrets and pod annotations.
 - Organise spec attributes belonging to runtime and build-time configuration (?)
+- Propose sample Function CR visualising different variants
-- Provide a rollout plan to implement this functionality in small increments and avoid the need to roll out a new API version
+- Eventually, provide a rollout plan to implement the changes

-### Non-Goals
+### Stretch Goals
-- Define a new API version specification
+- Try to avoid a new API version specification

 ## Discussion points